rsm-ytiwari/retail-vendor-insights/README.md

 ---

-> I build data stories that drive product, strategy, and design decisions.
+> *I build data stories that bridge analysis and business strategy.*
-> Passionate about blending analytical rigor with creative problem-solving.
+> *Curious about the “why” behind every number — and how to make it move.*